Skip to main content

 • “Its simple graphics and music don't harm the game in any way; in fact, it suits it just fine, but the excessive simplicity of its core mechanics prevents it from being a better game.”

-The game's replayability is a mixed bag; while it features randomly generated cases and in-game achievements that encourage multiple playthroughs, many players feel that the limited number of locations and lack of narrative depth diminish its overall replay value.
-Some appreciate the quick, engaging gameplay that allows for repeated attempts, but others find the experience becomes repetitive over time.
-Overall, it offers decent replayability, though not as high as some might expect.
+The game's replayability is a mixed bag; while it features randomly generated cases that can be played in short sessions of 30-45 minutes, many players feel that the limited number of locations and lack of depth in the narrative diminish its overall replay value.
+Although there are in-game achievements and challenges to encourage repeated play, some reviewers note that the experience can become repetitive and doesn't fully deliver on its advertised potential for replayability.
+Overall, it offers a fun experience but may not satisfy those seeking high replay value.

 • “Each case is randomly generated and lasts just a few days, so the replayability factor is huge.”

-• “Games themselves are fairly short, ranging from 30-45 minutes, and have infinite replayability, with the suspects/clues completely changing each time.”
+• “Games themselves are fairly short, ranging from 30-45 minutes, and have infinite replayability, with the suspects and clues completely changing each time.”

 • “Unfortunately, despite 'procedural generation' (I don't think the developer used this term correctly), it doesn't offer the kind of replayability you would expect.”